 BA Law, Universidad de Belgrano

 Marcela Cardillo is a lawyer with over ten years of experience in public office, specifically in the cultural management area.
 Marcela was National Undersecretary of Cultural Management and Executive Director of the Museo Nacional de Bellas Artes (MNBA), the largest museum in Argentina, were she executed the infrastructure work necessary to re-open 18 rooms.
 As a result, the permanent exhibition space recovered 3,200 m2 and enlarged the exhibiting space, which rose from 24 rooms with 879 pieces to 42 renewed rooms with 1,191 pieces in exhibition.

-As Undersecretary of Cultural Management she worked together with the Unidad Bicentenario (Bicentennial Agency) on the Bicentennial Celebration of the May Revolution (1810-2010), were over eight million citizens participated in the streets of Argentina in a full week festivity.
+As Undersecretary of Cultural Management she worked together with the Unidad Bicentenario (Bicentennial Agency) on the Bicentennial Celebration of the May Revolution (1810-2010), where over eight million citizens participated in the streets of Argentina in a full week festivity.

 She coordinated the Argentinean artistic representation at Expo Shanghai 2010, a six-month international fair, and Expo Yeosu 2012, a three-month world fair in South Korea.
 In Expo Yeosu she programed over 550 shows that were seen by 600,000 people.
 Argentina was selected in both fairs to perform in the closing ceremony.